richardjelinek-fastest/sv-router/docs/guide/common/navigation.md

 <a href="/about">About</a>
 ```

-For enhanced type safety, use the `p` function:
+To leverage type-safe navigation, use the `p` function, which provides auto-complete and type checking for your routes.

 ::: code-group